Pictured above: acting and musical theatre seniors in the 2015 showcase.

 Senior Showcase Helps Launch Students' Careers

 Each year, seniors majoring in theatre and cinema are selected to participate in the Conservatory of Performing Arts annual showcases to help launch their careers.
 This year's showcase season is as follows:

 Signature Theatre, New York, NY

 Fourteen students earned their spot in the 2015 theatre showcase through auditions adjudicated by a panel of agents and casting directors from New York City.
-The students had the unique opportunity to work with leading professionals in the industry to prepare them for this year's showcase.
-The artistic team includes:
+The students had the unique opportunity to work with leading professionals in the industry to prepare them for the 2015 showcase.
+The artistic team included:

 - Ryan Stana (COPA '02), showcase executive producer, CEO of RWS & Associates, New York City